-No legal action may be brought to recover benefits until you have exhausted all administrative remedies, which requires completion of the two-level appeals process.
+No legal action may be brought to recover benefits until you have exhausted all administrative remedies.
 No legal action may be taken later than three years from the date services are incurred.
 Please see "What If You Disagree With A Decision?" for details regarding the grievance review process.